veropetit/BeStarsMiMeS/01-SyntheticProfileCalculation.md

 Therefore, the Synth executables (downloaded 2022-07-09) are in the folder `UpdatedFiles/01-Synth-calculations/Synth-codes`.
 The notebook [01-Synth calculations](https://github.com/veropetit/BeStarsMiMeS/blob/master/02-Synth_calculations.ipynb) runs `s3div.Linux` in a loop over the stars in Part 1, using the information in the spreadsheet.

-The output files (one per star in the sample) are in `01-Synth-calculations/Synth-diskint-spectra` folder of the Shared Drive.
+The output files (one per star in the sample) are in `UpdatedFiles/01-Synth-calculations/Synth-diskint-spectra` folder of the Shared Drive.

 >NOTE: We are now working directly from the github.
 All outputs are on the shared google drive and are accessed using google file stream.

-## 4. Radvel shift and noise
+## 4. Radial shift and noise

 The next step is the apply a radial velocity correction (for each observation) and add statistical noise.
 The notebook [01-Synth_calculations](https://github.com/veropetit/BeStarsMiMeS/blob/master/01-Synth_calculations.ipynb) does this in Part 2.